EvaJobst/IOT_HametnerJobst/Documentation/Project_2_Outline.md

 "Is Conductive" mean if the liquid is conductive or not and "Is Full" is always false as we only filled 4cm into the jar.

+Water: Here was the optic distance sensor perfect, as we always got accurate values.
+But the acoustic sensor seams send more exact data when sensor sends values.

+Oil: Here we had troubles as values did not meet the expectations.

+Cola: The values were send as the sensor send values but we cannot recommend any sensor here.

 ## Set up:
 [Pic 1](https://github.com/EvaJobst/IOT_HametnerJobst/blob/master/Projects/Project_2/pics/IMG_1026.JPG), [Pic 2](https://github.com/EvaJobst/IOT_HametnerJobst/blob/master/Projects/Project_2/pics/IMG_1027.JPG), [Pic 3](https://github.com/EvaJobst/IOT_HametnerJobst/blob/master/Projects/Project_2/pics/IMG_1028.JPG), [Pic 4](https://github.com/EvaJobst/IOT_HametnerJobst/blob/master/Projects/Project_2/pics/IMG_1029.JPG), [Pic 5](https://github.com/EvaJobst/IOT_HametnerJobst/blob/master/Projects/Project_2/pics/IMG_1030.JPG)